itf/6s092/courses/IAP19/PS/PS02/content.md

-Bob told me that he invented a sort algorithm that splits an array into 3 equal parts, sorts each one of them, and then merges in $O(n)$ the 3 parts.
+Bob invents a sort algorithm that splits an array into equal thirds, sorts each one of them, and then merges them together in $O(n)$, recursively.
-What is the recursion for the algorithm?
+What is the recurrence for the algorithm?
 <question expression>
 csq_prompt = "$T(n)=$ "
 csq_show_check = True